Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 replay, by adding a stop character X.

-### Close on closed channel
+### Close on closed channel and actual send/recv on closed
 We only record actually executed operations.
-We can therefore only detect actually occurring close on close.
+For close on closed, we can therefore only detect actually occurring close on close.
 Reordering is therefore not necessary.
+The same is true for actual send/recv on closed